ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/custom-pin.md

 Just grab the PIN dialog files from the <a href="https://github.com/ionic-team/tea-taster-react/tree/feature/identity-vault/src/pin-dialog" target="_blank">completed example</a> for this training and copy it into your application.

-The logic within this coomponent implements the following workflows:
+The logic within this component implements the following workflows:

 - When setting up a new PIN, ask for the PIN twice to verify the correct PIN was entered
 - When unlocking, just take the PIN once

 Have a look at the code just to get an idea of how it works.
-There is nothing in this code that is specific to Identity Vault, but if you have any questions about how the modal works, please ask.
+There is nothing in that code that is specific to Identity Vault, but if you have any questions about how the modal works, please ask.

 ## Hooking up the PIN Dialog